VisionVerse/CoVaL/README.md

 </p>

-This repository provides the official implementation of: **From Disentanglement to Localization: Compact Commonality–Variation Learning for Remote Sensing Change Detection.**
+This repository provides the official implementation of: **Disentangle-to-Localize: Commonality-Variation Learning for Remote Sensing Change Detection.**

 CoVaL is a remote sensing change detection framework that follows a two-stage paradigm: